Last updated on Mar 7th, 2025

 Enjoy the Special Olympics Canada Donut from January 31 to February 2, 2025, at Tim Hortons, where every purchase supports athletes with intellectual disabilities.

-The Special Olympics Donut, available from January 31 to February 2, 2025, at Tim Hortons, supports Special Olympics programs, benefiting athletes with intellectual disabilities.
+The Special Olympics Donut Campaign invites you to enjoy a delicious donut from January 31 to February 2, 2025, at Tim Hortons, with all proceeds supporting athletes with intellectual disabilities.

 Special Olympics Ontario wishes a warm holiday season to its community, expressing gratitude for the support of athletes, coaches, volunteers, and supporters while emphasizing their commitment to inclusion and community engagement.